voxel51/fiftyone/docs/source/index.rst

 Need Support?
 _____________

-If you run into any issue with FiftyOne that cannot be resolved wih this documentation, feel free to
+If you run into any issues with FiftyOne or have any burning questions, feel free to
 `connect with us on Slack <https://voxel51.slack.com/app_redirect?channel=C0154574MKJ>`_ or reach out to us at support@voxel51.com.